-In the simulation of the typical GW events, We fixed their distances to match the median values of the true events reported by LVK.
-Our focus is on examining the newly proposed idea, and these typical events with their true distances suffice as examples for demonstration.
-However, our methodology can easily be extended to other distances, as there is a rough relationship in our calculation of SNR and localization: $\rho \sim 1/d_L$ and $\Delta\Omega \sim 1/\rho^2 \sim d_L^2$.
+In our simulations of typical GW events, we fixed their distances to match the median values of the true events reported by LVK.
+Our primary objective is to examine the newly proposed idea, and these representative events with their true distances serve as sufficient examples for demonstration.
+However, our methodology can be readily extended to other distances, following the approximate relationships in our calculations: $\rho \sim 1/d_L$ and $\Delta\Omega \sim 1/\rho^2 \sim d_L^2$.

-The rate of eccentric binaries has been a topic of active research~\citep{Ye:2019xvf,Samsing:2013kua,Samsing:2017xmd,Samsing:2017rat}.
-These estimates crucially depend on the unknown astrophysics of these classes of compact binaries.
-For BNS, ~\citep{Ye:2019xvf} estimated that the rate of the eccentric case could be rare.
-However, we note that a single detection of such event would be highly significant.
-Given the extreme rarity of EM counterparts in current GW detections, an early warning of a potential GW + EM signal could be of great interest to both the GW community and EM follow-up teams.